 Nevada travel guide

 Think of this state and most likely it’s the neon lights and notorious debauchery of Las Vegas that comes to mind.
-The world’s premier gambling hotspot, Vegas isn’t nicknamed ‘Sin City’ for nothing.
-Recklessly gamble away those dollars in one of the many super casinos on the Strip, get married on an impulse, or saunter off to a strip show, safe in the knowledge that what happens in Vegas stays in Vegas.
+The world’s premier gambling hotspot, Las Vegas isn’t nicknamed ‘Sin City’ for nothing.
+Recklessly gamble away those dollars in one of the many super casinos on the Strip, get married on a whim, or saunter off to a strip club, safe in the knowledge that what happens in Vegas stays in Vegas.

-The state has much more to offer, though.
-You can find ‘the Biggest Little City in the World’, Reno.
-A fascinating metropolis, it has all the gambling attractions of Vegas plus a thrilling white-water park and quick access to a host of outdoor pursuits amid blockbuster scenery.
+Las Vegas isn’t the only city you should visit in Nevada.
+Another major city to explore is Reno, affectionately known as ‘the Biggest Little City in the World’.
+A fascinating metropolis, it has all the gambling attractions of Vegas plus a thrilling whitewater park and quick access to a host of outdoor pursuits amid blockbuster scenery.

 The state capital Carson City is an authentic, small-town stopover, boasting interesting museums, unique antique shopping and an impressive Capitol Building with silver-painted cupola.